| BAHMANI KINGDOM (C.1347- 1525 CE): RISE, CONFLICT, AND POLITICAL HISTORY |

 - The Kingdom stretched from north to south from the Wainganga river to Krishna and east to west from Bhongir to Daulatabad.

-- There was total 14 Bahaman Sultans.
+- There were a total of 14 Bahaman Sultans.

 - Ahmad Shah Wali later shifted Capital from Gulbarga to Bidar.

-- Muhammad Shah III became the sultan at the age of 9 after death of his brother Nizam Shah and Mahmud Gawan served as Prime Minister.
+- Muhammad Shah III became the sultan at the age of 9 after the death of his brother Nizam Shah and Mahmud Gawan served as Prime Minister.

 - Bahmani Empire reached its zenith during the time of Mahmud Gawan who was a minister of the Empire.